 Then, if it was fiction, it would be anything by Angela Carter, like The Bloody Chamber.
 I love it.
 It’s dark reworked fairy tales – I mean really, really dark.

 What last impressed you at work?

-I’m perennially impressed by people’s ability to innovate and achieve – if they’re given the space.
+I’m perennially impressed by people’s ability to achieve – if they’re given the space.
 If they have a clear purpose and a mandate to get there, they do.
 I always remember bringing someone out of one role into another where she had the scope to grow and be recognised.
 She smashed it.